marmelab/FakeRest/UPGRADE.md

 ## Request and Response Interceptors Have Been Replaced By Middlewares

 Fakerest used to have request and response interceptors.
-We replaced those with middlewares that allows much more use cases.
+We replaced those with middlewares.
+They allow much more use cases.

 Migrate your request interceptors: